TAX LAW CHANGES BENEFIT TRUMP

-The recent tax law changes benefit Trump.
+Tax law changes benefit Trump.
 Big real estate developers like Donald Trump have long benefited from a myriad of legal loopholes and breaks that can shrink their tax bills.
 Their advantages expanded further with the federal tax overhaul that took effect this year.
 Even before the new tax law, the U.S. tax code provided loopholes and special breaks that favor wealthy real estate investors.
-Tax experts say they’re often able to claim losses more quickly and easily than other taxpayers.
+Tax experts say they're often able to claim losses more quickly and easily than other taxpayers.
 They are also afforded several ways of delaying or avoiding reporting profits to the Internal Revenue Service.
+Tax law changes benefit Trump.

 The recent tax law changes benefit Trump was also highlighted by a report in the New York Times, which suggests that the Trump family cheated the IRS for decades, using dubious tax maneuvers and outright fraud in some cases.
 A lawyer for the Trump family has disputed that claim of possible tax fraud or evasion and said that parts of the report are "extremely inaccurate."